menip/speech-to-text/README.md

    6.5.
 Check if the ***STTRunner*** appears in the list of nodes; it should probably
         be near the end of the list.
 There is also a search bar for convenience.

-[howToBuild]: http://docs.godotengine.org/en/3.0/development/compiling/index.html "How to build Godot"
+[howToBuild]: http://docs.godotengine.org/en/3.2/development/compiling/index.html "How to build Godot"

 Usage
 -----

-Check the html tutorial [here][sttTutorial], which was created on my Godot Docs [fork][godotDocsFork], for more information on how to use the module.
+Check the html tutorial [here][sttTutorial] for more information on how to use the module.

 [sttTutorial]: https://samuraisigma.github.io/godot-docs/doc/community/tutorials/misc/speech_to_text.html "Speech to Text module tutorial"
 [godotDocsFork]: https://github.com/SamuraiSigma/godot-docs "My Godot Docs fork"